-- Rule 401.
-(1) This part applies to transporters of hazardous waste if the transportation requires a manifest under part 3 of these rules, and transporters operating under R 299.93049(3). - (2) This part does not apply to on-site transportation of hazardous waste either by generators or by owners or operators of licensed hazardous waste treatment, storage, or disposal facilities. - (3) A transporter of hazardous waste shall also comply with part 3 of these rules relating to hazardous wastes, except for R 299.930711(4) and R 299.930812(1) and (2), and the accumulation time limits specified in R 299.9404(1)(b), if either of the following provisions apply to the transporter: - (a) The transporter is the United States importer of hazardous waste into the state from abroad. - (b) The transporter commingles, by placing the waste in the same container, compatible hazardous waste of different DOT shipping descriptions where the DOT hazard class or the DOT packing group differs in a manner that alters the components of the waste description on the generator's original manifest. - (4) A person who commingles hazardous waste from lab packs shall comply with parts 5, 6, and 7 of these rules if the wastes from the lab packs are mixed. - (5) A transporter of federal-hazardous waste subject to the manifesting requirements of part 3 of these rules or subject to the universal waste provisions of R 299.9228 that is being imported from or exported to any-of-the other countriesy listed in 40 C.F.R. §262.58(a)(1) for the purpose of recovery or disposal shall comply with the requirements of this part and R 299.93124.
+Rule 401.
+(1) This part applies to transporters of hazardous waste if the transportation requires a manifest under part 3 of these rules, and transporters operating under R 299.9309(3).

+(2) This part does not apply to on-site transportation of hazardous waste either by generators or by owners or operators of licensed hazardous waste treatment, storage, or disposal facilities.

+(3) A transporter of hazardous waste shall also comply with part 3 of these rules relating to hazardous wastes, except for R 299.9311(4) and R 299.9312(1) and (2), and the accumulation time limits specified in R 299.9404(1)(b), if either of the following provisions apply to the transporter:

+(a) The transporter is the United States importer of hazardous waste into the state from abroad.

+(b) The transporter commingles, by placing the waste in the same container, compatible hazardous waste of different DOT shipping descriptions where the DOT hazard class or the DOT packing group differs in a manner that alters the components of the waste description on the generator's original manifest.

+(4) A person who commingles hazardous waste from lab packs shall comply with parts 5, 6, and 7 of these rules if the wastes from the lab packs are mixed.

+(5) A transporter of hazardous waste that is being imported from or exported to any other country for the purpose of recovery or disposal shall comply with the requirements of this part and R 299.9314.

-(6) This part does not apply to transportation during an explosives or munitions emergency response which is conducted pursuant to R 299.9503(2).
+(6) This part does not apply to transportation during an explosives or munitions emergency response which is conducted under R 299.9503(2).